Hungry Happenings

 After several years of being served black bottom dinner rolls, I took charge of making the bread.

-Once all the food has been removed from the oven, turn off the heat, set the tray of rolls in the oven.
+Once all the food has been removed from the oven, turn off the heat and set the tray of rolls in the oven.
 Be sure to set the timer for 4-5 minutes.
 That is enough time to get the other food on the table before grabbing the rolls and adding them to your breadbasket.

 Of course, you know me, I can't serve just plain old dinner rolls, I have the unstoppable urge to make things look festive, so I cut the store-bought dough using leaf-shaped cookie cutters and topped them with cheese and some colorful additions.